 Main responsibilities: Directs the IISS Non-Proliferation and Disarmament Programme

-Background: Mr. Fitzpatrick's research focus includes nuclear proliferation concerns and preventing nuclear danger in the emerging ‘nuclear renaissance’.
-He is the author of The Iranian Nuclear Crisis: Avoiding worst-case outcomes (IISS Adelphi Paper 398, 2008) and has written articles on non-proliferation in the Financial Times, International Herald Tribune, Survival, and other publications.
-He was the editor and principal author of the IISS Strategic Dossiers on Preventing Nuclear Dangers in Southeast Asia and Australasia, published in September 2009, Nuclear Programmes in the Middle East: in the shadow of Iran, published in May 2008, and Nuclear Black Markets: Pakistan, A.Q.
-Khan and the rises of proliferation networks - A net assessment, published in May 2007.
-He has lectured throughout Europe, North America and Asia and is a frequent commentator on proliferation and disarmament topics on BBC, NPR and other news outlets.
+Background: Mark Fitzpatrick's research focus includes preventing nuclear dangers through non-proliferation, nuclear security and arms control.
+He is the author of The Iranian Nuclear Crisis: Avoiding worst-case outcoms (IISS Adelphi Paper 398, 2008) and has written articles on non-proliferation in the Financial Times, International Herald Tribune, Survival, Arms Control Today and other publications.
+He was the editor of the IISS Strategic Dossiers on North Korean Security Challenges (2011), Iran’s Nuclear, Chemical and Biological Capabilities (2011), Iran’s Ballistic Missile Capabilities (2010), Preventing Nuclear Dangers in Southeast Asia and Australasia, (2009), Nuclear Programmes in the Middle East: in the shadow of Iran (2008), and Nuclear Black Markets: Pakistan, A.Q.
+Khan and the rises of proliferation networks (2007).
+He has lectured throughout Europe, North America and Asia and is a frequent commentator on proliferation and disarmament on BBC, NPR and other news outlets.

 Mr Fitzpatrick had previously served for four years at the US Mission to International Organizations in Vienna, including as Charge d’Affairs and as Counselor for Nuclear Policy, in charge of liaison with the International Atomic Energy Agency.
 In previous State Department postings, he headed the South Asia Regional Affairs Office, responsible for non-proliferation and security policies regarding India and Pakistan; served as special assistant to Deputy Secretary Strobe Talbott; headed the Political-Military Branch of the US Embassy in Tokyo; served as North Korea desk officer; and held postings in South Korea and New Zealand.